Build an Exit Intent Lightbox on the Cart Page

 7. Confirm that you have configured the WHY settings as you need, and then click SAVE.

-11. To add the Exit Intent Image Lightbox action built for this experience, click A for the WHAT settings and then click ADD ACTION.
+1. Click A of the WHAT settings and then click ADD ACTION.

 Callout of Variant A of the WHAT settings and the ADD ACTION button